The ultimate guide to the British Airways Companion Voucher

-At the most basic level, the voucher allows 2-for-1 travel on British Airways reward flights.
+At the most basic level, the Voucher allows 2-for-1 travel on British Airways Avios redemption reward flights.
 So, you pay half of the Avios required per two people.
-Importantly, taxes, fees and carrier charges still apply, and only the Avios themselves are 2-for-1.
+Importantly, taxes, fees and carrier charges still apply, and only the Avios part of the redemption is 2-for-1.

-The Companion Voucher is best suited to BA Executive Club members who want to fly on BA planes out of the UK, have a stash of Avios and are flying in groups of two.
+The Companion Voucher is best suited to BA Executive Club members who want to fly British Airways, have a good amount of Avios to redeem and are flying in groups of two.

 You can earn the Companion Voucher through the following minimum spends on your BA Amex card:

-- The British Airways American Express Premium Plus Credit Card: £10,000 in each calendar year.
+- The British Airways American Express Premium Plus Credit Card: £10,000 in each membership year.

-The Companion Voucher will appear in your BA Executive Club account a few days after your bill in which you reach your required spend.
-On your Amex bill, you can see how much more you need to spend by your renewal date on the righthand side.
+The Companion Voucher will appear in your BA Executive Club account a few days after you reach your required spend.
+There’s a handy tracker in your American Express account to show how close you are to earning it.

-You can use two companion vouchers at the same time for a group or family of four if you accrue two companion vouchers across two card years, and take your outbound flight before the first voucher expires.
+You can use two Companion Vouchers at the same time for a group or family of four if you accrue two Companion Vouchers across two card years and book and take your outbound flight before the first Voucher expires.

-You need to hold the Premium Plus card to have the 24-month expiration date, but it is possible with a 12-month expiry if you time your spending carefully around your renewal date.
+You need to hold the Premium Plus Card to have the 24-month expiration date (more on expiration below), but it is possible with a 12-month expiry if you time your spending carefully around your renewal date.

-One tactic is to hold off on hitting your required spend until close to your renewal date and then earn another one quickly afterward.
+One tactic is to hold off on hitting your required spend until close to your renewal date and then earn another one quickly afterwards.

 As they are valid for 24 months with my Premium Plus Card, I then have more time to find availability and earn the requisite Avios for the redemption.

-Having a companion voucher expire is a colossal waste, so keep track of their expiration in your BA Executive Club.
+Having a Companion Voucher expire is a colossal waste, so keep track of their expiration in your BA Executive Club account.

 The Companion Voucher expirations are as follows: